behrouzRajaei/baby-tools-shop/README.md

 ---

-## 5. Security Notes
+## 6. Security Notes

 - No passwords, tokens, or sensitive data are stored in the repository.

-- Use .env file for environment variables.
+- Example data is only provided via .env.example.

-- No SSH keys or secrets included.
+- No login credentials or server IPs are committed.

 ---

-## 6. Code Conventions
+## 7. Code Conventions

 - Environment variables use UPPER_CASE_WITH_UNDERSCORE
   Example: SECRET_KEY, DEBUG, ALLOWED_HOSTS

 - Always reference variables with ${VAR_NAME} (not $VAR_NAME) to avoid errors.

-- Provide default values only if they make sense (never for secrets).
+- Always use ${VAR_NAME} in configs.

 - Sensitive configs (tokens, passwords) are only stored in .env, never in the codebase.

 ---

-## 7. Testing
+## 8. Testing

 Before submission, ensure: